JAPANESE PRESENCE PROJECT

 Through the assistance of King County 4Culture funding, the Japanese Presence Project has been able to increase the information that is known and begin sharing what has been found with a wider audience.

-TO DOWNLOAD THE JAPANESE PRESENCE CENSUS SPREEDSHEET as a Microsoft Excel file click on the icon excel
+TO DOWNLOAD THE JAPANESE PRESENCE CENSUS SPREEDSHEET as a Microsoft Excel file click on the icon

 This link to a downloadable Excel spreadsheet presents an abbreviated version of detailed decennial Census data concerning the Japanese residents of Vashon-Maury Island.
 For each of the Census years for which personal data are available (1900, 1910, 1920, 1930, and 1940), individual names, household relationships, age, marital status, occupation, and birthplace are noted as well as indication of residence location on the Island and notes concerning the household configuration.